Log-optimal portfolio and num\'eraire portfolio for market models stopped at a random time: Log-optimal portfolio for : Description and applications

-This section illustrates Sections \ref{section3}-\ref{section4} on the case where the uncertainties in the initial model $(S,\mathbb F)$ is a one-dimensional process generated by Poisson process and a Brownian motion.
-Precisely, we suppose that a standard Brownian motion $W$ and a Poisson process $N$ with intensity $\lambda>0$ are defined on the probability space $(\Omega, {\cal F}, P)$, the filtration $\mathbb F$ is the completed and right continuous filtration generated by $W$ and $N$, and the stock price process is given by the following dynamics.
+This subsection illustrates the main results of Section \ref{section3} and Subsection \ref{section4} on the case where the initial model $(S,\mathbb F)$ is a one-dimensional jump-diffusion model.
+Precisely, we suppose that a standard Brownian motion $W$ and a Poisson process $N$ with intensity $\lambda>0$ are defined on the probability space $(\Omega, {\cal F}, P)$, the filtration $\mathbb F$ is the completed and right continuous filtration generated by $W$ and $N$.
+Consider a fixed horizon $T\in (0,+\infty)$, and suppose $S$ satisfies